When Is the Best Time

 Budget Tip!
 Not really cheap, but significantly less expensive.
 Unique location in a historic building next to a church, but still quiet except for the bell tower.
 You can walk in 7 minutes to Bled Castle.
 Helpful staff, remodelled rooms, modern bathrooms and very clean.
 Excellent food!

 - Penzion Kaps

-This guest house is high rated due to their hospitality, the spotlessly clean rooms, the delicious breakfast.
+This guest house is highly rated due to its hospitality, spotlessly clean rooms, the delicious breakfast.
 What I like most is the quiet location.
 Lake Bled, restaurants, and shops are all in walking distance.
 Parking is in front of the house.
 Even a laundry service is available for 5€ only.

 There are two huge campgrounds at lake Bled.
 One is located north of the lake and the other south with beach access.
 Both are well-rated, but we spent a couple of days close to Lake Bohinj at Camp Danica.
 We visited Bohinj and Bled at the end of June.
 It was super busy at all campgrounds next to one of the lakes.
 Therefore, we chose one in six kilometres distance of Lake Bohinj.
 We loved our stay at this newly renovated campground with a bakery shop on site.

 Mala Osojnica - 5 Things To Do